elotroalex/record/_chapters/01-nebula.md

 ## codicology for typescripts

 The main set of clues about the composition of the Saint-Dié typescript comes from the different pagination schemes added and deleted throughout its pages.
 To reach a genesis proper, though, we must supplement our study of the pagination with a close look at the different sorts of paper, carbon paper, writing utensils, page layouts and the text itself—in short, a codicology of the typescript.
-Done with care and humility, this traditional material analysis of the typescript can yield re-compositions of segments grouping the smaller structural units—its bibliographic code, pace McGann—to help us unlock the secrets of genesis.
+Done with care and humility— *comme déterreurs de reliques*—this traditional material analysis of the typescript can yield re-compositions of segments grouping the smaller structural units—its bibliographic code, pace McGann—to help us unlock the secrets of genesis.

 Except for the actual text, all of the material evidence is detailed and organized in a series of codicological tables below.[^13] All of the rows in the tables, except for the headers, represent a page.
 These are organized from top to bottom in the order in which they are found today in Saint-Dié des Vosges—what we could call for brevity's sake, *the Saint-Dié witness*.
 This order also corresponds to the pagination scheme labeled `Page`.